Sample Focus VS. Tracklib: The Pros and Cons of Two Sample LibrariesSample Focus VS. Tracklib: The Pros and Cons of Two Sample Libraries

 Education

-Splice VS. Tracklib VS. Sample Focus: The Pros and Cons of Three Sample Libraries
+Sample Focus VS. Tracklib: The Pros and Cons of Two Sample Libraries

 Most music producers have at some point wondered about the best place to get samples for their tracks.
-Beyond the days of crate-digging, online sample libraries like Tracklib, Splice, and Sample Focus offer easily accessible ways of browsing, downloading, and licensing samples.
+Beyond the days of crate-digging, online sample libraries like Tracklib and Sample Focus offer easily accessible ways of browsing, downloading, and licensing samples.
 But which of these sample libraries is best suited to your style of music production?
-In this article, we compare each music service and give our recommendations.
+In this article, we compare Sample Focus with Tracklib with the pros and cons for each sampling service.

 By